Rainbow Serpent: Characteristics

 While it is single-headed, the Yurlunggur of Arnhem land may possess a double-body.

 In some stories, the Serpent is associated with a large fruit bat, sometimes called a "flying fox" in Australian English, engaged in a rivalry over a woman.
 Some scholars have identified other creatures, such as a bird, crocodile, dingo, or lizard, as taking the role of the Serpent in stories.
 In all cases, these animals are also associated with water.
 The Rainbow Serpent has also been identified with, or considered to be related to, the bunyip, a fearful, water-hole dwelling creature in Australian mythology.

 Unlike many other deities, the Rainbow Serpent does not have a human form and remains in the form of animal.
 While each culture has a different interpretation on gender and which animal the deity is, it is nonetheless, always an animal.

 The oftentimes inconsistent Rainbow Serpent (in contrast to the unyielding sun) replenishes the stores of water, forming gullies and deep channels as the Rainbow Serpent slithers across the landscape.
 In this belief system, without the Serpent, no rain would fall and the Earth would dry up.
 In other cultures, the serpent stops rainfall: the Numereji serpent's iwaiyu (its soul or shadow) cast upon the sky becomes the rainbow, and the serpent ascends to stop the rain, the Andrénjinyi is said to halt the rain caused by enemies.

 The Rainbow Serpent is sometimes associated with human blood, especially circulation and the menstrual cycle, and is considered a healer, because of this the Rainbow Serpent is also representative of fertility.

 Thunder and lightning are said to stem from when the Rainbow Serpent is angry, causing powerful storms and cyclones that will drown those who have upset her.
 Other punishments carried out by the Rainbow Serpent included being turned into either a human or to stone.

+In the documentary film Crookhat and the Kulanada, directed by Anmatyerr man David Tranter, the three subjects relate stories of the serpent (Kulanada) guarding a waterhole fed by a spring in the Central Desert.